Kristina01111000/lavendersite/README.md

 **double check that paypal can use peoples credit card info without having an account**

 quick books wordpress plugin, easy export or automatic

+next meeting in mid january after copy is sent